Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services

 \subsection{Dataset Collection for Government-Listed Public Service Domains at National Scale}

-We collected our dataset in November 2025 to assess all public-service domain names listed by federal or central governments in six representative countries, spanning diverse geographical and economic contexts.
+We collected our dataset in November 2025 to assess all public-service domain names listed by federal or central governments in six representative countries.
+The six countries represent diverse geographic regions (North America, Europe, and Asia-Pacific) and economic contexts (developed and developing economies).
+In addition, their government agencies maintain public services domain lists in English, ensuring accessibility and consistency of records for measurement.

 Table~\ref{tab:dataset_summary} summarizes these countries, the government authorities responsible for publishing the official service lists, the total number of listed public-service domains, and the number of unique parent domain names, each supported by a distinct authoritative DNS infrastructure.
-By comparing the number of fully qualified domain names (\eg {\myverb{www.ready.gov}}) with the number of unique parent domains (\eg {\myverb{ready.gov}}), we observe three distinct operational strategies for authoritative DNS used at the government level across the six countries.
+By comparing the number of fully qualified domain names (\eg {\myverb{www.ready.gov}}) with the number of unique parent domains (\eg {\myverb{ready.gov}}), we observe three distinct operational strategies for authoritative DNS used at the government level in the six countries.

 The \textbf{first} strategy, used by the U.S., the U.K., and Indonesia, assigns a dedicated domain name to nearly every online public-service endpoint, with only a small number of services sharing the same domain.
 This decentralized model offers individual government departments substantial flexibility in managing the authoritative DNS infrastructures that support their respective services.
 The \textbf{second} strategy, adopted by Australia and France, groups multiple services under a small set of shared parent domains, typically two or three services per domain, often reflecting departmental structure.
-For example, both {\myverb{consult.treasury.gov.au}} and {\myverb{ttaasag.treasury.gov.au}} fall under the parent domain {\myverb{treasury.gov.au}} for the department of treasury.
+For example, both {\myverb{consult.treasury.gov.au}} and {\myverb{ttaasag.treasury.gov.au}} fall under the parent domain {\myverb{treasury.gov.au}} for the Department of Treasury.
 Brazil represents the \textbf{third} strategy, in which authoritative DNS operations are highly centralized.
-All 41 listed public-service domains map only to two parent domains {\myverb{bcb.gov.br}} and {\myverb{www.gov.br}}.
+All 41 listed public-service domains map to only two parent domains {\myverb{bcb.gov.br}} and {\myverb{www.gov.br}}.

 For every domain name identified across the six countries, we collected the full set of data components defined by our schema in \S\ref{subsec:dataSchema}.
 These data support the manual analysis presented in \S\ref{subsec:analysis} and form the basis of our systematic resilience assessment in \S\ref{sec:assessment}.
 As we show later, the resulting assessments reveal distinct resilience profiles across countries that correlate strongly with their administrative structures and the operational strategies adopted for authoritative DNS infrastructure.